1965 Mapai leadership election: Background and campaign

-In May 1965, Ben-Gurion and four of his top aids resigned from the leadership bureau of the party.
+In May 1965, Ben-Gurion and four of his top aides resigned from the leadership bureau of the party.
 In mid-May, Ben-Gurion called Eshkol "unfit" to serve as party leader or prime minister.
 He called upon those who shared his view to resign from the government.
 After these comments, the Mapai Party Secretariat held deliberations, and subsequently adopted a resolution expressing full confidence in Eshkol as prime minister and party leader, and characterizing Ben-Gurion's statement against Ben Gurion's fitness to lead as being regrettable.
 In late May, two of Ben Gurion's supporters (Minister of Housing Yosef Almogi and Deputy Minister of Defense Shimon Peres) resigned from the government due to his growing dispute between Eshkol.

 At times, Ben-Gurion and his supporters publicly threatened that he might splinter the party.
 However, by late May, it became apparent that key aides of Ben-Gurion (including Moshe Dayan, Shimon Peres and Yosef Almogi) were (at the time) opposed to the idea.

 On 26 May 1965, 3,500 supporters of Ben-Gurion attended a rally in Tel Aviv at which they agreed to work to reinstall Ben-Gurion as the party's leader and as prime minister.
 At this first nationwide gathering of his supporters, it was also agreed not to break away from Mapai, making their goal instead to force a special party convention that would vote on who would be the party's leader for the upcoming elections.
 Days later, at a meeting of the party's Eshkol opponents in Jerusalem, Ben-Gurion declared that he would be willing to serve as the party's leader heading into the upcoming elections if formally invited to by the party, and declared that he would reject any offer to run on the Histadrut party list in the election.

 In the leadership campaign, Eshkol largely had the backing of the party's "Old Guard", while Ben-Gurion largely had the backing of the party's "Young Turks".